instantOS/instantos.github.io/docs/ins.md

 `ins` is the main command-line interface shipped by instantCLI.
 It bundles most user-facing instantOS tools into one binary, including settings, wallpaper management, diagnostics, updates, dotfiles, game-save sync, installer workflows, and several utility interfaces.

-Some larger `ins` subcommands already have dedicated pages:
+The larger `ins` subcommands have their own pages:

 - [ins arch](insarch.md)
 - [ins dot](insdot.md)